ab2pentest/ab2.github.io/_posts/2021-12-14-No-Wsl-After-2Day.md

 We need this to check only if our VM is working fine and also to check the network settings.

 ![2021-12-14_18-44-16](https://user-images.githubusercontent.com/84577967/174202154-04de206f-d53a-4c50-b269-305ca7962783.png)

-Generate a new ssh key for any user, I selected to be root always so by going to terminal and type `sudo su -` then `ssh-keygen` and typing `Enter` few times to generate the key, the process will automatically save our private & public key in `/root/.ssh/id_rsa`
+Now generate a new ssh key for any user, I always like to be root.

+So by going to terminal and type `sudo su -` then `ssh-keygen` and pressing `Enter` few times to generate the key, this will automatically save both the private and public keys in `/root/.ssh/id_rsa`

 ![2021-12-14_18-52-07](https://user-images.githubusercontent.com/84577967/174202168-c82c4034-53d5-4ecb-b17e-2ace5b0ffba8.png)